ankur-gupta/ankur-gupta.github.io/_posts/2015-06-16-never-trust-the-row-names-of-a-dataframe-in-R.md

     [1] "character"
     ```

 5. Row names may be reset by assigning NULL.
+After this step, the row names are simply `character`-version of row numbers.

     ```
     > df <- cars[-18, ]